geonetwork/doc/source/user-guide/harvesting/index.rst

 Harvest History
 ---------------

 Each time a harvester is run, it generates a status report of what was harvested and/or what went wrong (eg. exception report).
-These reports are stored in a table in the database used by |project_name|.
+These reports are stored in a table in the database used by GeoNetwork.
 The entire harvesting history for all harvesters can be recalled using the History button on the Harvesting Management page.
 The harvest history for an individual harvester can also be recalled using the History link in the Operations for that harvester.

 Once the harvest history has been displayed it is possible to: